denzp/rust-inline-cuda-tutorial/chapter-1/README.md

 We will use the approach in this tutorial.
 The chosen math library is [nagisa/math.rs](https://github.com/nagisa/math.rs).

 ## Host code crate

-Since we should already have a PTX assembly, we are free to choose (or maybe even write own) CUDA bindings.
+At this point, we should already have a PTX assembly, we now need to decide about CUDA host bindings.
-We are interested low-level CUDA driver API.
-For this tutorial, I decided to stick with [japaric/cuda](https://github.com/japaric/cuda).

-Also, for convenient workflow, we could leverage [cargo build script](http://doc.crates.io/build-script.html) to build PTX assembly.
-Then we won't need to run `xargo` every time we change kernel code.
-The script can be seen at [`host/build.rs`](host/build.rs).
+For this chapter, we will use a [japaric/cuda](https://github.com/japaric/cuda) because it has all basic stuff we need.

 ### How to load the PTX assembly
 With **japaric/cuda** we need to perform next steps: